Press pass: Law-enforcement cards

 Police departments at a city, county, or state/provincial level may issue press passes in some countries.
-Such passes allow the bearer to cross police or fire lines to report breaking news, or grant access to crime scenes or other restricted areas– though admission may be denied if it would interfere with the duties of emergency personnel.
+Such passes allow the bearer to cross police or fire lines to report breaking news, or grant access to crime scenes or other restricted areas though admission may be denied if it would interfere with the duties of emergency personnel.
 Popular media of the mid-20th century often depicted reporters at a crime scene with their press passes tucked into their hat bands, which was unusual in reality.

 Because of the exceptional dispensation endowed by police press passes, they are issued with discretion–some jurisdictions require an in-person interview with all prospective applicants, complete set of fingerprints, and a background check.
 Generally, only reporters who cover breaking news are eligible; other journalists (feature writers, editors and editorialists, freelance writers, and bloggers) are not.

 Police-issued passes do not grant access to government press conferences or any other such privileges: they are only recognized by emergency response personnel, and only valid within the jurisdiction of the issuing agencies.

 Parking permits

-Police parking permits, issued in some jurisdictions, exempt news vehicles from certain parking restrictions while on the job.
-They may be offered to any news-gathering organization that covers breaking news for use in company vehicles employed by full-time reporters, photographers, and camera operators.
-Often, these permits are only granted to journalists who already carry a police press card.

-When conspicuously displayed, these permits may allow the bearer to park in restricted "resident-only" parking zones, and may exempt him or her from parking-meter costs.
+Press parking permits may allow the bearer to park in restricted "resident-only" parking zones, and may exempt them from parking-meter costs.
 These privileges apply only for the duration of breaking-news coverage, and do not nullify all parking restrictions: red zones, fire hydrants, crosswalks, bus zones, disabled parking zones or access ramps, commercial loading zones, taxi cab zones, "no stopping" or "no parking" zones, transit lanes, and other towaway zones are still off-limits.

 Event-specific

-For tradeshows, community gatherings, sporting events, award shows, professional conferences, or major events of any type, press passes are generally available.
-These are sometimes referred to as "press badges".
-For many events publicity in news media and elsewhere is of great importance, and granting privileges to the press can help in this.
-The privileges granted to holders of press badges, and who is eligible to receive them, depends on the nature of the affair.

-Generally, prospective recipients must apply in advance, offering evidence of their affiliation.
+Generally, prospective recipients of event-specific passes must apply in advance, offering evidence of their affiliation.
 Event sponsors may request past published material, or a letter from the news agency on its letterhead, detailing the job assignment.
 Generally, non-reporting employees of news agencies (executives, sales personnel, publishers, editors, etc.) are not eligible for press passes.
 In addition to journalists, some bloggers may be granted event passes.

 Many major events, especially trade shows, issue press kits to pass-holders.
 A press pass may allow the bearer to request interviews with noteworthy attendees, and special rooms are sometimes set aside for this purpose.